eimbo/ScientificJavaLibrary/README.md

-# ScientificJavaLibrary
+# Scientific Java Library

-### To contribute, fork the repo, make changes, and submit a Pull Request.

-Maven should be installed on your machine.
+To contribute, fork the repo, make changes, and submit a pull request.Maven should be installed on your machine.

 ## Using NetBeans
 * Fork a copy of the project and clone the project to a local workspace directory